WWitman/swagger-node-slack/README.md

 ### Test it

-Now we can hit our API directly from a Slack!
+Now we can hit our API directly from Slack!
 In your Slack team channel, enter the `/reverse` command with some text to reverse:

 `/reverse The quick brown fox jumps over the lazy dog`